DGEs2018/Traineeship-progress/Week4/journal.md

         -Recap before serverless containers..
         -
     - Server
-        - Single servers were connected to others from single spot
+        - Back in the days, single servers were connected to others from single spot
+        - But this wasn't scalable any longer
         - That changed, later on shared data centers were introduced, more than one server
         - Data centers would be done without actually unknown location (while location is actually crucial)
         - Virtual machines (VM) - were then introduced so as to avoid compatibility and version differences